Deep Dive: Hybrid Systems – The Future of Extraction

 • 58 mm portafilter standard (wide accessory compatibility)

-Hybrid systems offer an exciting sensory advantage: because fresh water is always used, the clarity of taste is particularly high.
-For everyday espresso, we recommend Cozy Chocolate or Nutty Delight – the clean temperature control brings out the chocolaty, nutty body round and full-bodied into the cup.
+Hybrid systems offer an exciting sensory advantage: since fresh water is always used, the clarity of taste is particularly high.
+For daily espresso, we recommend Cozy Chocolate or Nutty Delight – the clean temperature control brings the chocolatey, nutty body round and full-bodied into the cup.
 Very Nutty also works excellently on these machines.

-Especially with the Arkel Coast and its manual Flow Control, you can precisely control pressure build-up: slow pre-infusion at 2 – 3 Bar for maximum body, then a gentle increase to brewing pressure.
-The WPM Primus goes even further: thanks to its Gear Pump and 20 storable pressure curves, you can profile every phase of extraction in 0.1-Bar increments – from a slow rise to a controlled pressure drop at the end.
-With the Ligre youn, the three predefined brewing profiles handle this automatically – from mild-gentle to strong-intense.
-If you want to experiment, you can test how precisely these machines dissolve light roasts with Wild Peach at 94 degrees and slow pre-infusion.
+Especially with the Arkel Coast and its manual Flow Control, you can precisely control the pressure build-up: slow pre-infusion at 2 – 3 Bar for maximum body, then a gentle rise to brewing pressure.
+The WPM Primus goes even further: thanks to its gear pump and 20 storable pressure curves, you can profile every phase of extraction in 0.1-Bar increments – from a slow rise to a controlled pressure drop at the end.
+With the Ligre youn, three predefined brewing profiles automatically handle this work – from mild and gentle to strong and intense.
+For those who want to experiment, try Wild Peach at 94 degrees with slow pre-infusion to see how precisely these machines can resolve light roasts.

 Who are hybrid espresso machines suitable for?

-The Ligre youn is the machine for design-conscious connoisseurs: Easy Mode delivers barista results at the touch of a button from day one, while Nerd Mode gives professionals full control over temperature, brewing pressure, and brewing pause.
-The WPM Primus is aimed at experimental home baristas and small cafes: its Gear Pump with real-time pressure profiling, 20 memory slots, and a temperature range of 70 to 98 degrees makes it one of the most versatile tools in this price range.
-In combination with a high-quality coffee grinder and an Acaia precision scale, you'll get the most out of all three machines.
+The Ligre youn is the machine for design-conscious connoisseurs: the Easy Mode delivers barista results at the touch of a button from day one, while the Nerd Mode gives professionals full control over temperature, brewing pressure, and brew pause.
+The WPM Primus is aimed at experimental home baristas and small cafes: its gear pump with real-time pressure profiling, 20 memory slots, and a temperature range of 70 to 98 degrees makes it one of the most versatile tools in this price range.
+In combination with a high-quality coffee grinder and an Acaia precision scale, you'll get the maximum out of all three machines.

-In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b), the Arkel Coast, the WPM Primus, and the Ligre youn are available for you to experience.
+In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b), the Arkel Coast, the WPM Primus, and the Ligre youn are ready to be experienced.
 Compare them with a La Marzocco Micra or an E61 machine.

 The WPM Primus and the Arkel Coast can be ordered directly from our webshop.
 The Ligre youn is available from us as a showroom partner – consultation and product demonstration at the Coffee Coaching Club.
 Call us or write to us for a non-binding appointment.